UoMResearchIT/r-tidyverse-digital-humanities/_episodes/09-functions.md

 {: .error}

-As you can see, we've also used the `.data` pronoun when calculating the GDP; if our tibble was missing either the `gdpPercap` or `pop` variables, R would search in the calling environment (i.e. the `calcGDPandFilter()` function).
-As the variables aren't found there it would look in the `calcGDPandFilter()`'s calling environment, and so on.
+As you can see, we've also used the `.data` pronoun when calculating the GDP; if our tibble was missing either the `gdpPercap` or `pop` variables, R would search in the calling environment (i.e. the `calc_GDP_and_filter()` function).
+As the variables aren't found there it would look in the `calc_GDP_and_filter()`'s calling environment, and so on.
 If it finds variables matching these names, they would be used instead, giving an incorrect result; if they cannot be found we will get an error.
 Using the `.data` pronoun makes our source of the data clear, and prevents this risk.

 > ## Challenge:  Filtering by country name and year